There are currently three environments for CKAN:

 paster --plugin=ckan dataset delete DATASET_NAME -c $CKAN_INI

 CKAN uses Solr for its search index, and occasionally it may be necessary to interact with it to refresh the index, or rebuild it from scratch.

 paster --plugin=ckan search-index rebuild -c $CKAN_INI

-Only reindex those datasets that are not currently indexed
+Only reindex those packages that are not currently indexed:

 paster --plugin=ckan search-index -o rebuild -c $CKAN_INI

 Managing the harvest workers